NIGK13004U Climate change - an interdisciplinary challenge

-• TuncNoning of the climate system, as well as the wider 'Earth System'.
+• FuncNoning of the climate system, as well as the wider 'Earth System',

-• Climate change science seen from a 'science studies' perspective, and
+• climate change science seen from a 'science studies' perspective, and• climate change ethics.

 change, its impacts on the naturalenvironment and human societies, and possible strategies for mitigation and adaptation.
 After completing the course the student should be able to: